IIIF/cookbook-recipes/recipe/0318-navPlace-navDate/index.md

 ### Implementation Notes

-The `navDate` property, as implied by its name, allows a manifest to identify a pertinent date associated with an IIIF resource in order to help viewers provide users with date-aware navigation.
+The `navDate` property, as implied by its name, allows a Manifest to identify a pertinent date associated with an IIIF resource in order to help viewers provide users with date-aware navigation.
 Clients are not required to make use of `navDate`, and clients that do have date-aware navigation available may not default to that navigation interface.
 This property is described in [Navigation by Chronology][0230]

 The `navPlace` property is analogous to `navDate`, but provides geographic information.
 The value for `navPlace` is a single [GeoJSON Feature Collection](https://iiif.io/api/extension/navplace/#222-feature-collection).
 A Feature Collection represents an aggregation of spatially bounded areas.
 This property is described in [Locate a Manifest on a Web Map][0154].